toniu/FSimulation/README.md

 # FSimulation

-A Java simulation project which includes the simulation of leagues and matches between teams based on their FIFA ratings (attack, defence, midfield, and OVR rating).
+A Java football simulation project which includes the simulation of leagues and matches between teams based on their FIFA ratings (attack, defence, midfield, and OVR rating).

 # Menu
 a) Simulate friendly